nickogibson/games/index.md

 Adding id="diceBox" is optional but then you can change the thing in css instead.
 Then you can maybe remove the scrollbar or change the whole thing

+## Video Gaming
+My gaming videos are on YouTube :)